mossbanay/Psychology-3-4/Questions/Chapter11.md

 #### Elizabeth's refusal to handle red flowers is an example of what?

-Elizabeth was conditioned to feel nervous around handling red flowers as she on two separate occasions injured her hands when handling red roses.
+Elizabeth was conditioned to feel nervous around handling red flowers as she on two separate occasions injured her hands when handling red roses, this is an example of stimulus generalisation.

 ---